-Deleted: , near Santorini

-(2) The N part of Santorini's submerged caldera walls, which rises from 390 m below sea level to over 300 m above sea level (Druitt et al., 1999; Friedrich et al., 2006; Nomikou et al., 2013; Camilli et al., 2015).

-(3) The coastal embayments at the Kameni emergent volcanic islands in the center, of the Santorini caldera (Hanert, 2002; Nomikou et al., 2014; Robbins et al., 2016).

-The benthic waters within Kolumbo's crater potentially sustain O2 depleted conditions via stable CO2-induced water column densification, and accumulation of acidic water (pH ~5), extending ~10 m above the CO2 venting crater floor (Kilias et al., 2013b).
+- Mechanistic explanation for the development of potential stratified waters and reducing conditions during the deposition of the Milos BIF is problematic.
+However, evidence is available from present shallow submarine hydrothermal analogues in the central part of the HVA, to which the CVSB belongs.
+These include: - 852 (1) The crater floor of the Kolumbo shallow-submarine volcano (~600×1200 m), which rises from 504 to 18 m below sea level near Santorini, (Sigurdsson et al., 2006; Kilias et al., 2013b). - (2) The N part of Santorini's submerged caldera walls, which rises from 390 m below sea level to over 300 m above sea level (Druitt et al., 1999; Friedrich et al., 2006; Nomikou et al., 2013; Camilli et al., 2015). - (3) The coastal embayments at the Kameni emergent volcanic islands in the centre of the Santorini caldera (Hanert, 2002; Nomikou et al., 2014; Robbins et al., 2016). - The benthic waters within Kolumbo's crater potentially sustain O2 depleted conditions via stable CO2-induced water column densification, and accumulation of acidic water (pH \sim 5), extending \sim 10 m above the CO2 venting crater floor (Kilias et al., 2013b).
 This phenomenon is believed to lead not only to obstruction of vertical mixing of bottom acidic water, but also to O2 deprivation by precluding efficient transfer of oxygenated surface seawater into the deeper crater layer.
-In addition, diffuse CO2 degassing is believed to be linked to the formation of Fe microbial mats and amorphous Fe(III) oxyhydroxides on the entire Kolumbo crater floor (Kilias et al., 2013b) and on the shores of Milos Island (Callac et al., 2017).
+In addition, diffuse CO2 degassing is believed to be linked to the formation of Fe microbial mats and amorphous Fe(III) oxyhydroxides on the entire Kolumbo crater floor (Kilias et al., 2013b).
 Prerequisites for the O2-depleted conditions to happen are the closed geometry of the Kolumbo crater and the virtually pure CO2 composition of the released hydrothermal vent fluids that produce O2 stratification along a stable CO2-pH gradient.

-A similar scenario is reported for the Santorini caldera, where large ( $\sim$ 5 m diameter) CO2-rich, acidic (pH, $\sim$ 5.93) hydrothermal seafloor pools and flow channels, develop within m-thick microbial Fe-mats on the seafloor slope at 250-230 m below sea level.
+A similar scenario is reported for the Santorini caldera, where large (~5 m diameter) CO2-rich, acidic (pH, ~5.93) hydrothermal seafloor pools and flow channels, develop within m-thick microbial Fe-mats on the seafloor slope at 250-230 m below sea level.
 Persistent hypoxia exists in these pools, representing concentrated seafloor CO2 accumulation centers generated by hydrothermal venting (Camilli et al., 2015).
-Here, the dissolved O2 content ( $\sim$ 80 $\mu$ M or less) in the pools is $\sim$ 40 % depleted relative to the surrounding ambient seawater (Camilli et al., 2015).
+Here, the dissolved O2 content (~80 μM or less) in the pools is ~40 % depleted relative to the surrounding ambient seawater (Camilli et al., 2015).
 These hypoxic conditions are comparable to or even lower than those measured in the CO2-rich oxygen minimum zones of coastal oceans, relative to seawater existing in equilibrium with atmospheric pO2 and pCO2 pressures (Paulmier et al., 2008, 2011; Franco et al., 2014).
 These conditions enable strong redox stratification of the pool waters, in which unique Si- and Fe-rich microbial mats are associated with amorphous opal and Fe(III)(oxyhydro)xides (Camilli et al., 2015).
 Importantly, the Fe microbial mats in these CO2-rich hypoxic pools are affiliated with specific microaerophilic Fe(II)-oxidizing bacteria that accumulate Fe(III) oxyhydroxides (Camilli et al., 2015; Oulas et al., 2015).
 These Fe bacteria are implicated in the deposition of the Precambrian BIFs (Konhasuer et al., 2002; Planavsky et al., 2009; Bekker et al., 2010).